bytewax/bytewax/docs/examples/crypto-sockets.md

 input_config = ManualInputConfig(input_builder)
 ```

 Now that we have our input builder finished, we can create our output builder.
 The output builder is used in conjunction with `spawn_cluster`.
-In a dataflow, when you use the `capture` operator, the output_builder is called and will receive information about the worker as well as the epoch and the data (in the format `(epoch, data)`).
+In a dataflow, when you use the `capture` operator, the output_builder is called and will receive information about the worker and the data.
 For this example, we keep it simple, we are just going to print out the result of our dataflow to the terminal.

 ```python
 def output_builder(worker_index, worker_count):